andrew-wja/instrumentor/SoftboundCETS.md

 reuse the metadata which we have in registers `%sbcets_43..46`, extending their live ranges.
 However, the conservative assumption is that there always exists an escape of `%4` which could invalidate the metadata held in registers.
-This means the metadata needs reloading from where it is stored in memory.
+This means the metadata needs reloading from where it is stored in local variables.

 ```